jorgego11/ibp-installation/rancher/README.md

 ## Observations
-* If nothing changes, we should be able to make a few minor enhancements to the installation script so we can use the same script for installing IBP on IKS and also on a Rancher environment.
+* If nothing changes, I can make a few minor enhancements to the installation script so we can use the same script for installing IBP on IKS and also on a Rancher environment.